eval-protocol/python-sdk/README.md

-# Reward Protocol
+# Eval Protocol

-**Reward-Protocol: Author, reproduce, and evaluate reward functions seamlessly on Fireworks, TRL, and your own infrastructure.**
+**Eval Protocol: Author, reproduce, and evaluate reward functions seamlessly on Fireworks, TRL, and your own infrastructure.**

 ## Key Features